appstrio/gamestab/README.md

 4. You will need `Gulp` installed globally.
 Do this by: `npm i gulp -g`.
 5. run `gulp` and start developing.
 6. App is built into the `build` directory, and also changes are watched.

+## Loading extension

+After building extension (using `gulp`) load the `build` directory in your Chrome Extensions page.
+Extension should automatically load itself, and run when you open a newtab.